Klaytheist/Xebia-Capstone-Project/README.md

 # Frontend setup
 * Open terminal/cmd inside **angular-frontend** folder and run the command `npm install` .
-* Run `npm start` and open the url as shown in the terminal window to navigate to the landing page.
+* Execute `npm start` and open the url as shown in the terminal window to navigate to the landing page.

 # Backend setup